kyma-project/kyma/components/connectivity-certs-controller/README.md

 ## Certificate renewal

 The Connectivity Certs Controller renews a client certificate when it gets close to the expiration time.
-A renewed certificate will replace the previous one in the Secret together with a new private key.
+A renewed certificate replaces the previous one in the Secret together with a new private key.

 To renew the certificate, set the **spec.renewNow** field in the CentralConnection CR to `true`.

 ## Troubleshooting

-If there's an error in the process of fetching the certificates or saving them to Secrets, the CertificateRequest CR is not deleted.
+If there is an error in the process of fetching the certificates or saving them to Secrets, the CertificateRequest CR is not deleted.
 Instead, the controller adds the **error** section that contains a detailed error message to the CR.

 To get the error message, run:
 ```